TBR-Development/RuneMetrics-App/README.md

 ## Instructions
-The following instructions will explain how to use these scripts to compile and build your own app from source.
+The following instructions will explain how to compile and build your own app from source on Desktop.

 ### Windows